SecureIdentityAlliance/osia/src/doc/06 - building blocks.rst

 Enrollment
 """"""""""

-The Enrollment building block is composed of enrolment client and enrolment server.
+The Enrollment building block is composed of enrollment client and enrollment server.

 .. image:: images/enrollment_client.png